Table of Contents

 Traffic

 Traffic can come from content, search, social platforms, or referrals.
-Traffic is not instant, but it compounds over time as you continue to post content consistently and share useful information.
+It is not instant, but it compounds over time as you continue to post content consistently and share useful information.

 To explore different ways content can be used to market a business, see our Content Marketing guide.